Growing San Antonio area suburb attracting major corporations

 Seasonal community happenings and butterfly festivals

-Main City Park is where Live Oak residents enjoy most of the city's social events.
+Main City Park is where Live Oak residents enjoy most of the neighborhood’s social events.
 One of the biggest annual get-togethers is the Annual Easter Eggstravaganza and Movie in the Park, with an extensive easter egg hunt for the children, live music, food trucks and closing out the festivities with an outdoor movie screening.
 Other seasonal events include a Halloween Family Night at City Hall and the annual Live Oak Monarch Butterfly Festival at the Live Oak Village Garden Club.
 This event features a big butterfly release and residents can enjoy face painting, arts and crafts, plus a free plant giveaway.

 Public schools with specialized design and tech programs